chesslablab/chess-data/docs/data-mining.md

 docker exec -itu 1000:1000 chess_data_php php cli/mine/fen.php "Anand,V"
 ```

-## 💎💎💎 `heuristics_mine`
+This column is intended to store a text string of comma-separated values representing the chess positions in a game.
+It allows to search games by piece placement in FEN format.

-This column is intended to store a JSON object representing the heuristics in a game.
-It allows to gather insights about the decisions that have been made to make the moves.
+## 💎💎💎 `heuristics.php`

 The example below populates the `heuristics_mine` column with heuristics data on a player basis: